 I recently spent a morning catching up on some reading that had been filling up one of the windows in my web browser.
 You know, when you’ve got so many tabs open you know that your machine must be taking strain?
 So it was either read or close tabs.
 The anxious me opted for reading (I hate the idea I might have missed out on a great thought: FOMO)

 There were 3 articles that I read in a row.
-Broadly speaking, they all had something to do with work, how we do it, how we see it, etc. Perhaps it was because I hit them in a row in one setting, but I was left with a distinct uneasy sense that we’ve collectively broken something along the line, with regard to our relationship to work.
+Broadly speaking, they all had something to do with work, how we do it, how we see it, etc. Perhaps it was because I hit them in a row in one sitting, but I was left with a distinct uneasy sense that we’ve collectively broken something, with regard to our relationship to work.

 The articles I read were:

 - Why do we work so hard (The Economist)

 - Rebooting Work: Redefining the digital economy (Pulse)

 - This four-letter word is the Swedish key to happiness at work (Quartz)

 For those of you who’d like a taste before you commit to 3 full reads, I’ve pulled a paragraph from each of them (2 from the Economist article) and pasted them below, in an order that made sense to me.